d-strobel/gowindows/README.md

 [![Conventional Commits][convention badge]][convention page]

 # gowindows
-Go library for configuring Windows-based systems.
+**gowindows** is a Go library designed for remotely configuring and managing Windows-based systems.

 ## Overview
-**gowindows** is designed to simplify the configuration of Windows-based systems by providing a set of functions that interact with Windows.<br>
+Leveraging WinRM and SSH connections, gowindows provides a comprehensive set of functions to execute PowerShell commands, making it easy to automate tasks, manage users, groups, and more on remote Windows servers.

-It is particularly useful when used in conjunction with the [terraform-provider-windows](https://github.com/d-strobel/terraform-provider-windows) for managing Windows resources.
+This library is especially useful when combined with tools like Terraform, enabling seamless integration into infrastructure as code workflows for Windows environments.

 ## Usage
 ### Single Client with a WinRM Connection